JasonEl1/take-a-break/README.md

 The state of `work mode` can be altered using the following commands (assuming chosen alias is `work`) :

 ```
-work get -> get the current state of work mode (can be 'set' or 'unset'
+work get -> get current state of work mode (can be 'set' or 'unset')
 work set -> set work mode to 'set'
 work unset -> set work mode to 'unset'
+work next -> get  time remaining until next reminder
+work update -> set next reminder to 30 minutes from now.
+Only works if work mode is 'set'
 ```